abbreviatedman/react-unit-02-part-2-advanced-props-and-state/2d-state/exercise/readme.md

 }
 ```

-15. Save all files and head to the browser.
+18. Save all files and head to the browser.
 Your form should be displaying.

 ## Create Task component

 Let's create a single task with some place holder content.

-16. From the File Explorer from the left side panel **right click** on the **/src/** folder and select **New File**.
-Name the file `Task.js`.
+19. From the File Explorer from the left side panel **right click** on the **/src/** folder and select **New File**.
+Name the file `Task.jsx`.

-17. Open the **/src/Task.js** file and create the basic functional component scaffolding (including importing React and exporting the function).
+20. Open the **/src/Task.jsx** file and create the basic functional component scaffolding (including importing React and exporting the function).
 Name the component `Task`.

-18. Fill the return statement's parentheses with the following elements:
+21. Fill the return statement's parentheses with the following elements:

 ```jsx
 <li>